ausbernard/machine-learning/general.md

 a product that combines principles from computer science, data science, and statistics to create very specialized algorithms.
 Simple, can we train an AI application that can "learn" and grow more "intelligent"?
 We use this application to solve complex problems and ultimately gain more value to our company thus shareholders.

+#### Main Problems to Solve
+1. **Complex identification (classification)**: involves supplying data to a computer so that it can assign a label that data.
+1. **Prediction (regression):** The method to make predictions about future events, in which analyzes historical data to make future predictions.
+Classification chooses a prediction for a label, regression will calculate a number within a range.
+For example, weather forecasting.
+1. **Knowledge organization (clustering):** Is similar to the "human way" of organizational clustering where you have data points and the goal is to group similar data points together based on their characteristics and features.
+Now instead of the person organizing the data a computer would use a clustering algorithm to find the patterns, groups, and connections between the data points without a human specifying in advance what to look for.
+    - (ML) example: music streaming services could use this to group similar users together to more accurately make recommendations.
+1. **Computer vision:** Pretty simple, the main goal is to *see* what is in an image and extract useful information from it.
+It uses a combination of the concepts above to automate tasks that are achievable through the use of human vision

 ### Large Language Models

 are a specific type of AI models that have been trained using huge volumes of text (often billions of words).
 They are designed to generate a text response to a prompt as realistically as if you were speaking to a human by predicting which words come next in a sentence. - ChatGPT and CoPilot are examples.